abincp/sql_retail_sales/README.md

  SQL query to retrieve all columns for sales made on '2022-11-05:
- '''
+ '''sql
 SELECT *
 FROM retail_sales
 WHERE sale_date = '2022-11-05';
 '''
-Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:
+query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:
 SELECT
   *
 FROM retail_sales